gonzalovaldenebro/NaturalLanguageProcessing-Portfolio/README.md

-# NaturalLanguageProcessing-Portfolio
+# Natural Language Processing Portfolio

-This repository showcases the projects that I have worked on Natural Language Processing Applictions.
-This include information about the topics and a project for every topic
+Welcome to my NLP Portfolio, this reposiroty showcases the projects that I have worked on Natural Language Processing Applictions.
+This include my applied explorations and a project for every part.
+Check it out!

 ## Completed :white_check_mark: